Fnefe/google-docs-article/navigating-the-google-docs-interface.md

 This is the main white space where you type and edit your document.

 ### Status Indicator
-At the top right, same line as the title bar, you will find:
+At the top right, same line as the title bar, you will find:Share, Comment, Last edit and Join call.
-- Share
-- Comment
-- Last edit
-- Join call

 ### Comment and Suggestion Panel
 On the right side margin you will see icons of comments, chats and version history when collaborating.